 The Pseudo R Squared Problem

-When looking for an R squared analogue for a probit equation in 1988, a review of the econometrics literature led to about a dozen proposed formulas, but no clear indication of the absolute or even relative merits of any of them.
+When searching in 1988 for an R squared analogue for use with a probit equation, a review of the econometrics literature led to about a dozen proposed formulas, but no clear indication of the absolute or even relative merits of any of them.
 It was just a list.
 Some of the proposals had real problems.
 For example, in a linear model, R squared takes on a value of zero when there is no explanatory power and a value of 1 when the fit is perfect.
 The zero was not a problem for the proposed analogues, but some of the measures based on the likelihood function were bounded above by values substantially less than 1.

-Other likelihood-based measures achieved the unit upper bound at the cost of multiplying by whatever factor assured convergence to 1 for a perfect fit.
-These included the frequently encounterd McFadden pseudo R squared, for which the multipicative adjustment factor can be greater than or less than 1, depending on the data.
-The problem with these formulas is that the essentially arbitrary multiplicative factor makes them increase too quickly or too slowly as the fit of the model improves from zero.
-For example, the McFadden measure overstates the fit of the model if the less frequent value of the dichotomous dependent variable occurs less than 19.97% of the time in the sample and otherwise understates the fit.
+Other likelihood-based measures achieved the unit upper bound at the cost of multiplying by whatever factor assures convergence to 1 for a perfect fit.
+These included the frequently encountered McFadden pseudo R squared, for which the multipicative adjustment factor can be greater than or less than 1, depending on the data.
+The problem with these formulas is that the ad hoc multiplicative factor makes them increase too quickly or too slowly as the fit of the model improves from zero.
+For example, the McFadden measure overstates the fit of the model if one of the two values of the dependent variable occurs less than 19.97% of the time in the sample, and it otherwise understates the fit.

 Other alternatives were based on second moments of the actual or fitted values of the variables in the equation, mimicking formulas that work in the linear model.
-These measures are consistent with the likelihood function of the linear model, which is closely related to second moments, but is less informative in models with dichotomous dependent variables, for which the likelihood function is logarithmic to avoid problems with heteroskedasticity.
+These measures are consistent with the likelihood function of the linear model, which is closely related to second moments, but are not consistent with the likelihood function for dichotomous dependent variable models, which is logarithmic to avoid problems with heteroskedasticity.

-The solution to the problems of the existing measures was conceptually clear: construct a likelihood-based measure that grows with the fit of the model at a pace analogous to that of the linear model.
+The solution to the problems of the existing measures was conceptually clear: construct a likelihood-based measure that covers the right range of values and grows with the fit of the model at a pace analogous to that of the linear model.
 In that case, its interpretation would be similar to that of the linear model R squared.
 The solution is derived in the excerpt below from Estrella (1998) by solving a differential equation that gives precise mathematical meaning to the conceptual goal.

-This R squared has applications to other limited dependent variable models beyond the dichotomous case and may be adjusted for the number of estimated parameters in ways analogous to AIC, BIC and the linear model adjusted R squared.
+This R squared has applications to other limited dependent variable models beyond the dichotomous case.
+It may also be adjusted for the number of estimated parameters in ways analogous to AIC and BIC and to adjusted R squared in the linear model.

 Estrella, Arturo (1998) “A new measure of fit for equations with dichotomous dependent variables.”
 Journal of Business and Economic Statistics.
 Working Paper.